Adoration of the Kings (Bruegel)

-The Adoration of the Kings is an oil-on-panel painting of the Adoration of the Magi by the Netherlandish Renaissance artist Pieter Bruegel the Elder, painted in 1564, and now in the National Gallery, London.
+The Adoration of the Kings is an oil-on-panel painting of the Adoration of the Magi by the Netherlandish Renaissance artist Pieter Bruegel the Elder, painted in 1564.
+It is held in the National Gallery, in London.

 It is one of very few paintings by Pieter Bruegel the Elder in the portrait format, rather than his usual landscape format.
-Two other paintings of the Adoration by Brueghel survive: an earlier The Adoration of the Kings in tempera on canvas, dated to c.1556 (Royal Museums of Fine Arts of Belgium, Brussels); and another oil on panel painting, Adoration of the Magi in a Winter Landscape, dated to 1563 or 1567 (Museum Oskar Reinhart Am Römerholz, Winterthur).
+Two other paintings of the Adoration by Brueghel survive: an earlier The Adoration of the Kings in tempera on canvas, dated to c.
+1556 (Royal Museums of Fine Arts of Belgium, Brussels); and another oil on panel painting, Adoration of the Magi in the Snow, dated to 1563 (Oskar Reinhart Collection 'Am Römerholz', Winterthur, Switzerland).

 Description

 In the chronological sequence of Bruegel's work, this painting of 1564 marks an important departure as the first to be composed almost exclusively of large figures.
 The grouping of people, an idea taken from Italian mannerist painters like Parmigianino, permits Bruegel to concentrate on differences between individual faces, giving each face a quite distinct, and sometimes grotesque, expression, quite different to the usual Catholic religious images.

 This emphasis on the uniqueness of each figure, and Bruegel's lack of interest in depicting ideal beauty in the Italian manner, makes it clear that although borrowing an Italian compositional scheme, Bruegel is putting it to quite a different use.
 In this treatment, the painter's first purpose is to record the range and intensity of individual reactions to the sacred event.

 The work depicts the Adoration of the Magi, with the three Magi presenting their gifts to the Christ Child: the elderly Caspar kneeling, the middle aged Melchior bowing to the left, and the white-robed Balthazar standing to the right, all dressed richly but somewhat disheveled from their long journey.
-The three Magi represent the three ages of man - old, middle aged and young - and the three continents known at that time - Europe, Asia and Africa.
+The gold detailing on Caspar's robe depicts a star, a centaur in the form of Sagittarius, a man holding a snake, and a slug.
+These symbols are all related to medieval imagery.
+The three Magi represent the three ages of man – old, middle aged and young – and the three continents known at that time – Europe, Asia and Africa.
 Caspar, the white-haired old man representing Europe, is wearing a green robe with pink jacket trimmed with gold and ermine, and presenting a trefoil gold vessel with its three-lobed lid removed to display gold coins within.
-Middle-aged Melchior, representing Asia, has a red jacket over his blue robe: his elaborately-chased gold vessel containing frankincense is still lidded.
+Middle-aged Melchior, representing Asia, has a red jacket over his blue robe: his elaborately chased gold vessel containing frankincense is still lidded.
 Balthazar, traditionally a black man representing Africa, stands to the right in a long white robe, pointed red boots, and with a makeshift radiate crown tied around his head.
 His gift of myrrh is contained in a gold vessel fashioned into a sailing ship with a long gold chain, built around a spiraling green nautilus shell.